 In my few hours of elephant paradise, there must have been 20 or so tourists turn up, mostly young, hop out of their hire car or tour bus, and not stay longer than a few minutes.
 They took dozens of photos, mostly involving themselves looking at the camera before jumping back in the car and heading off.
 Did they experience anything?
 Well, maybe, but it seems to be that many people today are living life for their next profile pic, rather than living life for the experience.
 It’s all about how the experience looks after the event in a kind of one-ups-manship.
 Was it a great experience or have they made it look that way on camera?

 This is not easy when all around us seem to be blogging, tweeting, posting and sharing.
-Even when I go to the local soft play area, mums and dads are taking pictures of their kids on the slide or in the ball pits to post online within minutes of it happening, rather than enjoying the moment with their kids.
+Even when I go to the local park, mums and dads are taking pictures of their kids on the slide or in the ball pits to post online within minutes of it happening, rather than enjoying the moment with their kids.
 Maybe we need to make a more conscious effort to engage with our kids since what we risk is teaching them that experiences are there simply for the next profile photograph.
 Maybe it’s time to put down the phone, switch off the wifi and engage.

 As someone who lives for the next adventure, I worry for people who live for the next profile picture.
 Don’t get me wrong, I like putting cool photos on Facebook, but I don’t take photographs with Facebook in mind – I take them to capture the moment so I can relive the experience that I had.
-I don’t want my daughter to live for the profile pic moment.
-I want her to live without having to frame a picture perfectly to fit a megapixel requirement on a website.
+I don’t want my daughters to live for the profile pic moment.
+I want them to live without having to frame a picture perfectly to fit a megapixel requirement on a website.

 Food for thought.